Political Science 3300

 Tony

-demonstrators in London, Paris and San Francisco are a pretty wimpy
+London, Paris and San Francisco are a pretty wimpy bunch, at least

 Recommended - See: Joan